tomaszmjurek/ordersystem/README.md

 <img src=https://github.com/tomaszmjurek/readme-images/blob/master/order-system.png>

 ## Motivation
-This service is created for learning and fun to better understand Kafka, Event Driven Architecture, Reactive Programming using Webflux and Spring Boot.
+This service is created for learning with fun to better understand Kafka, Event Driven Architecture, Reactive Programming using Webflux and Spring Boot.

 ## Microservices: